 - Make use of your local champions

-1. Actively create volunteer opportunities that your employees can sign up for
+1. Regularly create volunteer opportunities that your employees can sign up for

-2. Enable and encourage employees to create volunteer opportunities for issues they care about
+2. Encourage and enable employees to create volunteer opportunities for issues they care about

 Each person’s journey with volunteering is unique, and your people will be more likely to get involved if there are opportunities that mean something to them.
 This will also help if you’re strapped for time and need help generating content.